 cr.)
 Studies and evaluates the relationships and interactions between correctional organizations and free society.
 Focuses on the shared responsibility of the community and corrections agencies to develop effective programs for management and treatment of criminal offenders.
-Lecture 3 hours per week.
-Prerequisites: A placement of ENF 2 or above.

 ADJ 146 ADULT CORRECTIONAL INSTITUTIONS (3